rdegges/rdegges-www/content/2010/basic-xml-parsing-with-python-and-lxml.md

 ---
-title: "Basic XML Parsing With Python and LXML"
+aliases:
+  - /basic-xml-parsing-with-python-and-lxml/
 date: "2010-03-16"
+description: "The simplest way to parse basic XML code with Python (hint: use LXML)."
+slug: "basic-xml-parsing-with-python-and-lxml"
 tags: ["programming", "python"]
-slug: "basic-xml-parsing-with-python-and-lxml"
-description: "The simplest way to parse basic XML code with Python (hint: use LXML)."
+title: "Basic XML Parsing With Python and LXML"
 ---